- Portable Games

 Susheshtvovanje Island Incident (2011)

-In 2011, BSAA Combat Consultant Barry Burton searched for his missing daughter Moira Burton.
+In 2011, BSAA Combat Consultant Barry Burton searched for his missing daughter Moira Burton after she was abducted along with several other TerraSave members by a mysterious woman calling herself "The Overseer."
 He used forceful means to obtain information from BSAA Headquarters on a partial distress call originating from an isolated island close to a BSAA base.
-While Burton went alone to Susheshtvovanje Island in the Baltic Sea, the BSAA European Branch organized an operation to eradicate traces of the Uroboros virus and rescue the Burtons.
+While Burton went alone to Susheshtvovanje Island in the Baltic Sea, the BSAA European Branch organized a rescue operation.
+A joint investigation of the island with TerraSave confirmed the identity of the mysterious "Overseer" to be Alex Wesker.

 Marhawa School Incident (2012)